RareRuminare/rareruminare.github.io/_includes/clive/beef.md

 Price: €280 (€14 per kg) including delivery.

+You can find out more about how or animals live and our beef is prepared [here](/blog/our-beef)

 # How to order?

 Please email {% include email.md %} or phone {% include phone.md %}.
 Due to the limited and seasonal nature of this product, supply is limited.

-# Further reading

-You can find out more about how or animals live and our beef is prepared [here](/blog/our-beef)

-[cover-image]: /images/beef-cows-square.jpg
+[cover-image]: /images/cow-walk.jpg